praeclarum/NGraphics/Contributing.md

 # Contributing

 I assume you're reading this doc because you want to help improve NGraphics.
 That's great!
-Thank you!
+Thank you

 But before you get started, please note the following: